Why Do Dogs Lick Their Paws? Common Causes and Helpful Solutions

 Sterile Pyogranulomatous Pododermatitis

-Sterile Pyogranulomatous Pododermatitis involves nodular lesions on a dog’s paws.
-Low-level laser therapy (LLLT) has shown clinical improvement and decreased exudate in treated lesions, leading to resolution or stabilization in pilot studies.
+Sterile Pyogranulomatous Pododermatitis is an immune-related disease involving nodular lesions on a dog’s paws.
+Red light therapy has shown clinical improvement and decreased exudate in treated lesions, leading to resolution or stabilization in pilot studies.

 Interdigital Pyoderma (infection between toes)

-Interdigital Pyoderma, an infection between the toes, has strong evidence supporting Fluorescence Biomodulation (FBM) as an adjunctive treatment.
-FBM significantly shortens healing time compared to controls, offering an effective solution for this condition.
+Interdigital Pyoderma, an infection between the toes, has strong evidence supporting red light therapy (RLT) as an adjunctive treatment.
+RLT significantly shortens healing time compared to controls, offering an effective solution for this condition.

 Deep Pyoderma (severe skin infection)

-Deep Pyoderma is a severe skin infection where FBM significantly reduces infection severity and the need for systemic antibiotics.
+Deep Pyoderma is a severe skin infection where RLT significantly reduces infection severity and the need for systemic antibiotics.

 This makes it a valuable treatment option for managing severe skin infections in dogs.